Self-Improving Robust Preference Optimization: Experiments

 \section{Experiments}

 In our experiments, we consider the offline direct preference optimization setup to learn from human preferences ~\citep{rafailov2023direct}.
 In the offline setting, the goal is to train the LLM policy directly from a dataset $\mathcal D$ of pairwise completions $(y_l,y_w)$ sampled from a behavior policy $\mu$ and annotated by human raters without using a reward model or online inference/RL.
-We empirically test the effectiveness of \srpo against two offline preference learning methods, namely Direct Preference Optimisation (\dpo) \citep{rafailov2023direct} and Identity Preference Optimisation (\ipo) \citep{azar2023general} as baselines.
-We make this choice since both these baselines, like \srpo, are mathematically well-grounded offline methods.
-Also, they have been widely used by the AI community in solving different language tasks~\citep{tunstall2023zephyr, wallace2023diffusion, yuan2024selfrewarding, pang2024iterative, lin2023speciality}.
+We empirically test the effectiveness of \srpo against two prominent offline preference learning methods, \dpo \citep{rafailov2023direct} and \ipo \citep{azar2023general} as baselines.
+We make this choice since both these baselines, have been widely used in solving different language tasks~\citep{tunstall2023zephyr, wallace2023diffusion, yuan2024selfrewarding, pang2024iterative, lin2023speciality}.

 {\bf Implementation details.} \srpo trains simultaneously both the standard generative policy $\pi$ and the self-improvement policy $\pi_{\dagger}$ used for revising the completions of models through a single optimization process.
 As explained earlier we only use a single LLM to represent both $\pi$ and $\pi_{\dagger}$ (denoted simply by $\pi$).
 To get the best completions from \srpo we first generate completions in the 0-revision (0-rev.) model and then we improve these completions with the self-improvement model.
 We call the revised outputs 1-revision (1-rev.) completions.
 We can iterate on the improvement process $N$ times to get $N$-revision ($N$-rev.) completions.
 We report results from 0-rev. to 5-rev. cases.
 For \ipo and \dpo we also report results on 0-rev. and 1-rev. For revising the completions we use \ipo and \dpo in in-context learning mode with the 0-rev. completions used as contexts.
 In the case of \dpo we use the same loss and hyper-parameters used by \citep{rafailov2023direct}.
 For \ipo since the original paper hasn't provided the hyper-parameters we used a set of hyper-parameters (i.e., learning rate and regularization constant $\beta$) from the range of hyper-parameters that was working.
 Furthermore we noticed that the performance of \ipo was not affected significantly by the choice of these hyper-parameters.
 So no significant gain is expected by hyper-parameter tuning.